Skip to main content

 On the EYE site

-Please note the strict rules with it comes to taking pictures or filming inside the European Parliament.
+Please note that there are strict rules when it comes to taking pictures or filming inside the European Parliament.
 This is strictly forbidden in the canteen and in the bars as well as in areas with security equipment, notably at the entrance of the buildings.
-Hidden cameras or recording material is prohibited.
+Hidden cameras or recording material are prohibited.

 After your activities/meal inside Parliament

 Free drinking water points are located throughout the site, both in the EYE Village and in the Parliament buildings.
-Please bring your refillable aluminum or plastic water bottle (not glass!), so that you can use them.
+Please bring your refillable aluminium or plastic water bottle (no glass!).